karthik/wesanderson/README.md

 > I saved you from boring plots.
 What did you ever do? - Max Fischer (probably)

 Tired of generic mass produced palettes for your plots?
-Short of adding an owl and dressing up your plot in a bowler hat, here's the most indie thing you can do to a plot.
+Short of adding an owl and dressing up your plot in a bowler hat, here's the most indie thing you can do to one.
 All palettes derived from the amazing Tumblr blog [Wes Anderson Palettes.](http://wesandersonpalettes.tumblr.com/)

 ```coffee
 devtools::install_github("karthik/wesanderson")